redrock303/NeRFLiX_CVPR2023/README.md

 #### [\[Paper\]](https://openaccess.thecvf.com/content/CVPR2023/papers/Zhou_NeRFLix_High-Quality_Neural_View_Synthesis_by_Learning_a_Degradation-Driven_Inter-Viewpoint_CVPR_2023_paper.pdf) [\[Project\]](https://t.co/uNiTd9ujCv)
 ---

 This is the official implementation of NeRFLiX.

-I will release the training and inference code at this project.
+# News
+ Our recent work [NeRFLiX++](https://arxiv.org/abs/2306.06388), an improved version that is stronger, faster and for 4K NeRFs.
+We will release the source code later.
+  </br>The [project website](https://redrock303.github.io/nerflix_plus) is now available.

 ### Some enhanced results